 Sonic Battle contains a particularly obscure Continuity Nod.
 At one point, Amy Rose mentions something vague about her cards telling her someone would be in a certain place — in her first appearance in Sonic the Hedgehog CD, her use of tarot cards to predict the future was why she was involved in the adventure in the first place, but this was promptly forgotten until the nod.
 Sonic Chronicles: The Dark Brotherhood contains another nod to this, where one of Amy's POW attacks is based on her ability to see the future.

 In Ratchet & Clank, at one point the duo are "hired" by Gadgetron to serve as the image for their new line of hoverboards.
 Ratchet then asks if they will receive a special discount only for the CEO to explain they have to be with the company for two years before the employee discount kicks in.
-In Ratchet & Clank: Up Your Arsenal (which was released two years after the first game), if you still have a Ratchet & Clank saved game, you actuallygetsaid discount.
+If you still have a Ratchet & Clank save file while playing Ratchet & Clank: Up Your Arsenal, which was released two years after the first game, you actually get said discount.

 Being a follow up to A Crack in Time (which also had quite a few nods, in and of itself), the comic series has already had several of these, varying in importance.
 For example: Alister's wrench and pocket watch, Vorn's comment that Veldin was "devoid of any real value, (echoing Drek's sentiment) the hoverboots, the semi-forgotten tether for the omniwrench...and, most heartwarming, Ratchet's belief that, despite being rather incompetent, the Galactic Rangers would lend a hand, when things went pear-shaped.
 And that's just the first issue.